This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Lincoln Memorial

-This is a good place to drop off bikes near the Korean War Veterans Memorial so you can explore the interior of the Lincoln Memorial.
+Continue west a little bit further and you’ll find yourself on the steps of the Lincoln Memorial.
+This is a good place to drop off bikes near the Korean War Veterans Memorial so you can explore the interior.
+This is one of the most historic sites in Washington DC.

-Lincoln Memorial was dedicated in 1922.
-Since that time it has been the location of important national events including Martin Luther King Jr.’s “I Have a Dream” speech in 1963.
+Visit the small museum to the left of the staircase on the ground floor for a timeline of important events that have taken place in and around the building.
+The Lincoln Memorial was dedicated in 1922.
+Since that time it has been the location of important national events, including Martin Luther King Jr.’s “I Have a Dream” speech in 1963.

-In each side chamber there is a wall inscribed with two of President Lincoln’s most well-known speeches, the Gettysburg Address and his second inaugural speech.
+Walk up the 87 steps into the main chamber to see the 19-foot tall statue of President Lincoln.
+In each side chamber there is a wall inscribed with two of President Lincoln’s most well-known speeches: the Gettysburg Address and his second inaugural speech.

-Tours: Self-paced, open 24 hours a day 365 days a year.
+Tours: Self-paced, open 24 hours a day, 365 days a year.

 Korean War Veterans Memorial

-The memorial includes a collection of 19 statues in an open field, an engraved wall representing those who served, and a quiet reflecting pool memorializing the names of fallen soldiers.
+South of the Lincoln Memorial Reflecting Pool is the Korean War Veterans Memorial.
+The memorial pays homage to those who served in the Korean War from 1950 to 1953.
+It includes a collection of 19 statues in an open field, an engraved wall representing those who served, and a quiet reflecting pool memorializing the names of fallen soldiers.

 Tours: There are no official memorial tours.

-Interesting Fact: The memorial was finalized in 1993, and differed from its original design plan.
+Interesting Fact: The memorial was finalized in 1993 and differed from its original design plan.
 The 19 sculptures on patrol represent a cross-section of the American population and the different military branches of the United States.

 Martin Luther King Jr. Memorial

-Heading towards the Tidal Basin is the Martin Luther King Jr Memorial.
+Heading towards the Tidal Basin is the Martin Luther King Jr. Memorial.
 It commemorates the life and impact of Martin Luther King Jr. and was dedicated in 2011, on the 48th anniversary of the March on Washington.
 The memorial includes a bookstore.

 Thomas Jefferson Memorial

 Head around the Tidal Basin to the steps of the Thomas Jefferson Memorial.
-Standing on the steps of the building, you can see clearly to the front steps of the White House.
+Standing on the steps, you can see clearly to the front steps of the White House.
+The memorial’s architecture and design honors Thomas Jefferson’s contributions to the founding of the United States.

 In the spring, the Tidal Basin and memorial are surrounded by cherry blossoms, making it a beautiful time to visit.
+That said, the memorial is beautiful year round.

-Tours: Self-paced, open 24 hours a day 365 days a year.
+Tours: Self-paced, open 24 hours a day, 365 days a year.

-Interesting Fact: The design of the Jefferson Memorial was inspired in part by Jefferson’s own design of the rotunda at University of Virginia.
+Interesting Fact: The design of the Jefferson Memorial was inspired in part by Jefferson’s own design of the rotunda at the University of Virginia.

 Franklin Delano Roosevelt Memorial

-Continuing around the Tidal Basin’s west bank is The Franklin Delano Roosevelt Memorial.
-It commemorates the life and presidency of Franklin Delano Roosevelt, the country’s 32nd president.
+Continuing around the Tidal Basin’s west bank is the Franklin Delano Roosevelt Memorial.
+It commemorates the life and presidency of FDR, the country’s 32nd president, who led the nation through the Great Depression and most of World War II.
+The memorial guides visitors through President Roosevelt’s four terms in office.
+There is also a small bookstore on the premises.

-Tours: Self-paced, open 24 hours a day 365 days a year.
+Tours: Self-paced, open 24 hours a day, 365 days a year.

 Interesting Fact: This is the only presidential memorial to include a first lady, Eleanor Roosevelt.